 Educators often look at a new technology and wonder how it will support ongoing improvement in teaching practice.
 Will it be cost effective and easy to use?

 New teachers often have trouble keeping up with everything going on in a dynamic classroom.
 Guided self-reflection with video helps a teacher see what students and observers see, creating a dramatic leap forward in teaching practice.
-Videos can be stored in easily-accessible libraries to record progress over time.
+Videos can be stored in easily accessible libraries to record progress over time.

 Coaching is kept on target as video guides a continuous improvement process.
 After coaches review the recording, the feedback is integrated by teachers in the classroom and then reviewed again — creating a continuous cycle of improvement until goals are met.
 A huge advantage of video is that constraints of time and travel are eliminated.

-Best practices can easily be defined in a library of videos of familiar teachers and students.
+Best practices can easily be defined in videos of familiar teachers and students.
 These videos can then be shared with student teachers and other peers.
 Using video for peer mentoring and collaboration within a district or educational community is a powerful way to increase knowledge and share best practices.

-Use video to create an authentic window of the classroom.
+Use video to create an authentic window into the classroom.
 Video observation allows teachers to be reviewed more accurately and efficiently.
 Video can also be used remotely, allowing for classroom observation without an observer having to be physically present.

 Whether by supporting evaluations or equipping teachers and coaches with useful tools for reflection, increasingly video is helping educators improve their practice.